fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 ### Submitting exercises and earning credits ###

-Exercises are submitted via the [submissions system](https://studies.cs.helsinki.fi/stats/) just like in the previous parts.
-Note that, exercises in this part are submitted <i>to a different course instance</i>.
+Submit the exercises via the [submissions system](https://studies.cs.helsinki.fi/stats/) just like in the previous parts.
+Exercises in this part are submitted <i>to a different course instance</i>.

-This part on containers is 1 credit.
+Completing this part on containers will get you 1 credit.

 Once you have completed the exercises and want to get the credits, let us know through the exercise submission system that you have completed the course:

 ![Submitting exercises for credits](../../images/10/23.png)

 You can download the certificate for completing this part by clicking one of the flag icons.
-The flag icon corresponds to the certificate's language.
+The flag icon corresponds to the language of the certificate.

 ### Tools of the trade

-The material and the exercises can be completed with
+The basic tools you are going to need vary between operating systems:

 * [WSL 2 terminal](https://docs.microsoft.com/en-us/windows/wsl/install-win10) on Windows
 * Terminal on Mac